-4.1.10.7.7 Central management.
+4.7.10.7.7 Central management.

-4.1.10.8 The local administration service at the client’s site shall provide support for the option to work in conjunction with each of the following configurations simultaneously (dual signature):
+4.7.10.8 The local administration service at the client’s site shall provide support for the option to work in conjunction with each of the following configurations simultaneously:

-4.1.10.8.1 The Manufacturer’s cloud on the internet – details must be provided regarding the capabilities of the system.
+4.7.10.8.1 The Manufacturer’s cloud on the internet – details must be provided regarding the capabilities of the system.